opendistro-for-elasticsearch/security/.github/pull_request_template.md

 ##  opendistro-for-elasticsearch/security pull request intake form
-_Please provide as much details as possible to get your PR address quickly_
+_Please provide as much details as possible to get your PR to be address quickly_

  1. __Github Issue # or roaddmap entry, if available:__